Scrut1ny/Hypervisor-Phantom/README.md

 - [allfreedumps](https://www.allfreedumps.com/)
 - [downloadfreepdf](https://www.downloadfreepdf.net/)

-## ChatGPT prompt for studying
+## ChatGPT Prompt
 ```
-I'm going to provide a question with possible answers, I need you to only tell me the correct answer(s).
-Just say the answer; no explanations.
+I will provide questions with possible answers, I need you to reply with only the correct answer(s).
+Just state the answer; no explanations.
 ```

 ## Search Engine Prompts